 While we strive to keep up to date with the ongoing medical advances through our continuing professional development, we are also aware that modern medicine does not necessarily have all the answers.
 As such we keep an open mind and support our patients who chose to include an integrative approach to health care.

 We continue to be fascinated by the miracle of life and complexity of human biology, psychology, lifestyles and their unique expression in every person.
 We acknowledge that similar conditions can trigger very different needs in different patients and therefore require a different approach.
-As such we take a holistic approach to medicine, embracing a person’s background, history, circumstances and personal beliefs, working with them to create a suitable plan for managing their health.
+As such we take a holistic approach to medicine, embracing your background, history, circumstances and personal beliefs, working with you to create the most suitable plan for managing your health.